Location: In the northern part of the spa centre of Karlovy Vary

 The modern hotel complex and spa sanatorium known as the Thermal Hotel was built in Functionalist style between 1967 and 1976 according to the design of the Czech husband-and-wife team of architects Věra and Vladimír Machonin.
 The whole Chebská Street with its 19th century urban buildings had to make way to the construction of the hotel.
 Valuable structures, such as the Art Nouveau Alice House, Mattoni's Villa, the Pošta Hotel, or the School of Jan Ámos Komenský disappeared.
 The grand opening of the Thermal Hotel took place in the spa season of 1977.

 The modern 19-storey reinforced concrete structure built in Functionalist style is complemented with a convention centre with the total capacity of 2,000 seats.
+The hotel is connected by a corridor to the Saunia Thermal Resort with an outdoor pool, a 100% spring ho water pool and a sauna world.
 In addition, the hotel complex may boast stylish restaurant, a café, a night club, a car park, garages, a car repair shop, and a car wash.
 Every year, the Thermal Hotel is the central venue of the Karlovy Vary International Film Festival.